Tsegaye Laurendeau is an “excellent and well-prepared” practitioner who ranks as “one of the best arbitration lawyers of his generation”.

 After three years as a project finance lawyer, he joined Shearman & Sterling’s international arbitration team in Paris in 2010.
 He transferred to the London team in 2015.

-Tsegaye is registered as an arbitrator and mediator with arbitration centres in East and North Africa.
-He is a member of organisations that focus on the development of international arbitration in Africa, including the Intergovernmental Authority on Development (IGAD) task force advising on the creation of an arbitration centre in Djibouti.
-He also serves as the Africa regional representative of LCIA YIAG.
+Tsegaye is an active member of organisations that focus on the development of international arbitration in Africa, including the task force advising on the creation of an arbitration centre in Djibouti under the auspices of the Intergovernmental Authority on Development.

-He holds an undergraduate degree in economics, a master’s in international trade law, a master’s in international dispute resolution, a certificate from the International Academy for Arbitration Law, and a certificate in financial management.
+He holds an undergraduate degree in economics, master’s degrees in international trade law and international dispute resolution, a certificate from the International Academy for Arbitration Law, and a certificate in financial management.

 Tsegaye is admitted to the Paris Bar and as a solicitor of the Supreme Court of England and Wales.
 A native Amharic and French speaker, he also speaks English fluently and is conversant in Spanish.